-EPHEMERAL HANGMAN CR - hp 104 (11 HD); regeneration 5 / CE Large aberration Init +7; Senses blindsight 60 ft., darkvision 60 ft.; Listen + 0 Spot +9 9, Languages Undercommon AC 20, touch 12, flat-footed 17 - Fort +8, Ref +6, Will +9 Weaknesses bright light, searing light Speed 30 ft.
+EPHEMERAL HANGMAN CR 7 hp 104 (11 HD); regeneration 5 CE Large aberration Init +7; Senses blindsight 60 ft., darkvision 60 ft.; Listen +9, Spot +9 Languages Undercommon AC 20, touch 12, flat-footed 17 Fort +8, Ref +6, Will +9 Weaknesses bright light, searing light Speed 30 ft.
 (6 squares) Melee tendril +14 (1d8+6 plus slow) and bite +12 (2d6+3 plus slow) Space 10 ft.; Reach 20 ft.
-(10 ft. in bright light) Base Atk +8; Grp +18 Atk Options constrict 1d8+6, improved grab Special Actions shadow pocket, step into shadow Abilities Str 22, Dex 16, Con-20, Int 8, Wis 14, Cha 16 - Feats Alertness, Improved Initiative, Multiattack, Weapon Focus (tendril) Skills Hide +9 (+13 when using shadow pocket), Listen +9, Move Silently +13, Spot +9 Regeneration (Ex) Spells that have the light descriptor deal - normal damage, as does any attack while an ephemeral hangman is in bright light.
-1 Constrict (Ex) An ephemeral hangman deals 1d8+6 points o 0 damage with a successful grapple check.
-7 Improved Grab (Ex) To use this ability, an ephemeral hangman must hit with a tendril attack.
-It can then attempt to start a grapple as a free action without provoking an attack of opportunity if it wins the graph check, it establishes a hold and can constrict Shadow Pocket (Su) In areas of darkness or shadowy mumination, an ephemeral hangman can fit into a single L 5-100t square without penalties for squeezing It can l squeeze into an even smaller space down to a 2 1/2 fast square, but doing this imposes the standard penalties for squeezing through a space (DMG 29) When using its stiduow pocket ability, an ephemeral hangman gaine and circumstance bonus on Hide checks Step into Shadow (Su) In areas of darkness or shadowy liumination, three times per day an enhemeral hangman Carl use dimension door as an 11th-level caster Slow (Su) Anyone struck or grappled by an enhemeral nangman must make a successful DC 18 Will or be slowed for 2d6 rounds.
+(10 ft. in bright light) Base Atk +8; Grp +18 Atk Options constrict 1d8+6, improved grab Special Actions shadow pocket, step into shadow Abilities Str 22, Dex 16, Con-20, Int 8, Wis 14, Cha 16 Feats Alertness, Improved Initiative, Multiattack, Weapon Focus (tendril) Skills Hide +9 (+13 when using shadow pocket), Listen +9, Move Silently +13, Spot +9 Regeneration (Ex) Spells that have the light descriptor deal normal damage, as does any attack while an ephemeral hangman is in bright light.
+Constrict (Ex) An ephemeral hangman deals 1d8+6 points of damage with a successful grapple check.
+Improved Grab (Ex) To use this ability, an ephemeral hangman must hit with a tendril attack.
+It can then attempt to start a grapple as a free action without provoking an attack of opportunity.
+If it wins the grapple check, it establishes a hold and can constrict.

+Shadow Pocket (Su) In areas of darkness or shadowy illumination, an ephemeral hangman can fit into a single 5-foot square without penalties for squeezing.
+It can squeeze into an even smaller space, down to a 2-1/2-foot square, but doing this imposes the standard penalties for squeezing through a space (DMG 29).
+When using its shadow pocket ability, an ephemeral hangman gains a ±4 circumstance bonus on Hide checks.

+Step into Shadow (Su) In areas of darkness or shadowy illumination, three times per day an ephemeral hangman can use dimension door as an 11th-level caster.

+Slow (Su) Anyone struck or grappled by an ephemeral hangman must make a successful DC 18 Will or be slowed for 2d6 rounds.

 Weaknesses (Ex) If an ephemeral hangman is exposed to bright light or a spell with the light descriptor while using its shadow pocket ability, it is immediately shunted to the nearest open space large enough to hold it, taking 1d6 points of damage for every 5 feet so moved.
 In bright light, it also loses 10 feet of reach.